yuanwuyuan9/Evolving-Beyond-Snapshots/README.md

-# EST: Temporal Knowledge Graph Forecasting
+# Evolving Beyond Snapshots: Harmonizing Structure and Sequence via Entity State Tuning for Temporal Knowledge Graph Forecasting

 EST is a temporal knowledge graph (TKG) forecasting implementation for predicting future tails in queries of the form `(s, r, ?, t)`.